Muhamed Mehmedbašić: World War I

 Muhamed Mehmedbašić while imprisoned in Thessaloniki during the Serbian court-martial in 1917.

 In Serbia, Mehmedbašić met up with Mustafa Golubić, with whom he joined the Chetnik detachment of Vojislav Tankosić that fought in World War I. He trained Bosnian volunteers.
 Mehmedbašić met with Apis on several occasions.

 Mehmedbašić was accused of having participated in an alleged plot to kill Serbian regent Alexander in 1916.
 For some time, Regent Alexander and officers loyal to him had planned to get rid of the military clique headed by Apis who represented a political threat to Alexander's power.
 The Austro-Hungarian peace demand gave added impetus to this plan.
 On 15 March 1917 Apis and the officers loyal to him were indicted, on various false charges by Serbian Court Martial on the French-controlled Salonika front (known in Serbo-Croatian as Solunski proces).
 On 23 May, Apis and eight of his associates were sentenced to death; two others (one was Mehmedbašić) were sentenced to 15 years in prison.
 Charges were eventually reduced, leaving three death sentences in place.
 Among those tried, Apis, Ljubomir Vulović, Rade Malobabić and Mehmedbašić confessed their roles in Sarajevo.
 During the trial, Mehmedbašić said that "I saw in Serbia with my eyes as the Piedmont of Serbdom, I couldn't see anything else..." and that his idol was "the national guslar (poet) singing Serbian songs".
 It was later found that Mehmedbašić had in fact proved the trial false.
 Serbia's Supreme Court retried the case and all defendants were exonerated (rehabilitated) in 1953.

 Interwar period and death

 He survived the war and called the arrival of the Serbian army in Bosnia and Herzegovina the "happiest day in his life".
-Mehmedbašić was commuted and released in 1919.
+Mehmedbašić's sentence was commuted and he was released in 1919.
 He was pardoned by King Alexander himself, who reportedly gave him a house in Ilidža.

-Mehmedbašić was killed during World War II, likely as part of the Ustašes campaign of genocide against Serbs, having died on 29 May 1943.
+The fascist and pro-Nazi Ustaše promoted anti-Princip propaganda as part of their anti-Serb agenda.
+They regularly accused former Young Bosnian assassination conspirators of being allied with communists.
+Ustaše physically persecuted Mehmedbašić and his wife.
+Mehmedbašić was killed during World War II in Yugoslavia, likely as part of the Ustaše's campaign of genocide against Serbs, having been executed by the Ustaše on 29 May 1943.
 He was buried in the cemetery of the town of Sarajevo, in the Ilidza municipality, located on a side of the present-day Sarajevo Airport, in the outskirts of the city.

 Muhamed Mehmedbašić Street in Banja Luka.